Måns Zelmerlöw: 2005: Idol

 Zelmerlöw first entered the public eye in 2005, when he took part in season 2 of the Swedish version of Idol, which was broadcast on TV4.
 He came in fifth place overall, and was eliminated on 11 November after eight weeks on the show.
 He had placed in the bottom three once and the bottom two twice.

 2006: Let's Dance

 Zelmerlöw took part in the first season of Let's Dance in 2006, partnering with Maria Karlsson.
 They won the competition, defeating singer Anna Book in the final.

 In the same year, he also appeared in the Swedish version of the musical Grease, playing the lead role of Danny Zuko.
-As a result, Zelmerlöw signed a record deal to release an solo album with M&L Records, a division of Warner Music Sweden.
+As a result, Zelmerlöw signed a record deal to release a solo album with M&L Records, a division of Warner Music Sweden.

 2007–2008: Melodifestivalen and Stand by For...

 In November 2006, it was announced that Zelmerlöw would compete in Melodifestivalen 2007, Sweden's national final for the Eurovision Song Contest 2007, to be held in Helsinki, Finland.
 He competed with the song "Cara Mia" in the third semi-final on 17 February 2007 in Örnsköldsvik, and progressed to the final, which was held on 10 March at Globen in Stockholm.
 There his performance of "Cara Mia" finished in third place behind winners The Ark and runner-up Andreas Johnson.
 "Cara Mia" was released as a single and Zelmerlöw's debut album Stand by For... followed shortly after.

 The album reached number one in Sweden and was certified platinum by IFPI.
 Four singles were released from the album, all of which reached the top 50 in Sweden.
 Stand by For... was also released in Poland in September 2007.

 On 5 October 2007, Zelmerlöw was the presenter of Lilla Melodifestivalen on SVT.
 He also participated in the musical version of Footloose, playing Tommy.
 The musical was performed in both Gothenburg and Stockholm.
 In 2008, he participated in the Diggiloo tour along with singers Lasse Holm, Linda Bengtzing, Lotta Engberg, Thomas Pettersson, Molly Sandén and Nanne Grönvall.